Copyright by John T. Reed

 Maryland famously decided to tax the rich more heavily in 2008.

-It raised the tax bracket to 6.25%.
+It raised the tax bracket on those who made more than $1M a year to 6.25%.
 Baltimore and Bethesda also impose income taxes.
 The combination of state and local tax rate can go as high as 9.45%.
 Governor Martin O’Malley said the rich (made more than $1,000,000 a year) were “willing and able to pay their fair share.”
 The Baltimore Sun said the rich would “grin and bear it.”

 In 2009, one-third of the millionaires disappeared from Maryland tax rolls.
 In 2008 about 3,000 million-dollar income tax returns were filed; in 2009, 2,000.
 Maryland politicians figured they would get $106 million more from the tax.
 In fact, they got $100 million less—a total $206 million loss to the state run by those politician geniuses.